 - Wear deodorant

-At The John D. & Eric G. Johnson Law Firm, we strive to provide quality representation for people accused of misdemeanors, felonies, and federal crimes throughout Louisiana.
+At The John D. & Eric G. Johnson Law Firm, our Louisiana criminal defense lawyers strive to provide quality representation for people accused of misdemeanors, felonies, and federal crimes.
 Judges, clients, prosecutors, police officers, and fellow lawyers highly respect attorney Eric Johnson, who thoroughly prepares his clients before each court appearance.
 Be sure to request a free consultation by calling 318 377-1555 or contacting us online.